julicq/maze-search-algorithm/README.md

 # maze-search-algorithm

-Depth Search Algorithm vs Breadth Search Algorithm in an example of researching a Maze for solution
+Depth-First Algorithm vs Breadth-First Algorithm in an example of researching a Maze for solution